Teresa Kok: Seditious speech

 In May 2014, Kok was charged with sedition for making a Chinese New Year video posted on YouTube which allegedly contained seditious elements.
 Kok was among the first of several other opposition politicians to be caught in a nationwide sedition dragnet.

 Threat on police

 On 26 February 2022, during a speech for the 2022 Johor state election, Kok asked the police to allow them to speak for 30 more minutes.
 Due to the Covid-19 restrictions, speeches in the electoral campaign can only be 2 hours.
 Kok stated that they started the speech late at 8:30pm, so they should have 2 hours till 10:30pm, but the police in charge of the speech rejected her request.
 After that, she said that if Pakatan Harapan is the government, they won't set such restrictions and "warned" the police to be careful.
-On 2 March 2022, she stated that the MCA dinner nearby had disrupted them, therefore making them starting the speech 30 minutes later Also, she stated that the police refused them to extend the speech for 30 minutes as they are the opposition.
+On 2 March 2022, she stated that the MCA dinner nearby had disrupted them, therefore making them starting the speech 30 minutes later.
+Also, she stated that the police refused them to extend the speech for 30 minutes as they are the opposition.

+Opposition to the halal certification proposal

+On 7 September 2024, Kok voiced her opposition to the proposal by the Malaysian Islamic Development Department (Jakim) to make the halal certification compulsory for restaurants and food establishments that do not serve pork or alcohol.
+Kok said that this could be a burden to small businesses and restricts consumer freedom.
+Her opposition was met with fierce criticisms, with UMNO Youth Chief Muhamad Akmal Saleh likening Kok to as 'nyonya tua' and sarcastically called for the government to create a non-halal logo and paste on Kok's forehead as well as asking Kok to keep quiet if she did not understand the proposal.
+Opposition politicians from Perikatan Nasional (PN) also slammed Kok for playing up with sensitive and religious issues involving Islam.
+More than 20 police reports were also lodged against Kok's statement.
+Prime Minister Anwar Ibrahim clarified that Kok's stance is not similar to that of PH and described Kok's comments as unnecessary.
+However, several politicians such as Minister of Transport and DAP Secretary-General Anthony Loke Siew Fook, former Minister in the Prime Minister's Department Zaid Ibrahim and former Deputy Chief Minister of Penang II Ramasamy Palanisamy defended Kok, arguing that Kok was just carrying out her responsibility as an MP as well as speaking and expressing the concerns on behalf of the people especially the non-Muslims.
+Kok later has her statement recorded in the police headquarters.
+With the presence of her party leaders and supporters such as DAP National Chairman Lim Guan Eng, they reiterated their previous arguments in shield of Kok.
+Lim also reaffirmed the party's full support for her in a press conference held shortly after recording her statement.